-An anterior hip replacement is a surgical procedure that involves making an incision into the groin area in order to remove and replace damaged or diseased parts of the hip with artificial implants.
-So after surgery, you’ll understandably be faced with weeks of recovery before you’ll be able to resume your daily duties without the need to take it easy.
+An anterior hip replacement is a surgical procedure that involves making an incision into the groin area to remove and replace damaged or diseased parts of the hip with artificial implants.
+This leads to a significant period of anterior hip replacement recovery before one can resume daily duties without restrictions.

-But how long is the anterior hip replacement recovery time?
+But what does the recovery time for total hip replacement look like?
 And what can you expect from recovery week by week after an anterior hip replacement?
-Let’s break it down.
+Here’s a detailed breakdown.

 Immediately After Your Operation and Week 1: Recovery Begins